-Familial Mediterranean fever is a hereditary illness characterized by repeated attacks of painful inflammation in the abdomen, chest or joints, often accompanied by fever, rash, or headache.
-Sometimes inflammation may happen in other parts of the body, like the heart, the membrane surrounding the brain and spinal cord, and the testicles.
-Familial Mediterranean fever primarily affects populations originating in the Mediterranean region, particularly people of Armenian, Arab, Turkish or Jewish ancestry.
-The disorder affects 1 in 200 to 1,000 people in these populations.
-It is less common in other populations.
+Familial Mediterranean Fever (FMF) is an inherited condition that causes repeated attacks of painful inflammation in the abdomen, chest or joints.
+Swelling may happen in other parts of the body - like the heart, the membrane surrounding the brain and spinal cord, and the testicles.
+FMF occurs in people of Mediterranean origin, including those of Armenian, Arab, Turkish or Jewish ancestry.
+FMF affects as many as 1 in 200 people in these populations.

 There is no cure for FMF.
-An acute episode is treated with nonsteroidal anti-inflammatory drugs (NSAIDs), acetaminophen for pain relief, and an intravenous saline may be administered for hydration.
-To prevent future attacks and amyloidosis, lifetime treatment with colchicine is required.
-For those who are affected only mildly can have their urine checked for the presence of protein every six months.
-People who don’t benefit from colchicine may need treatment with newer drugs that work on the immune system, such as biologic disease modifiers.
+People who have mild symptoms may not need treatment but should have their urine checked for protein every six months.
+Symptoms can be controlled and prevented with colchicine, a daily oral medication.
+People who don’t benefit from colchicine may need treatment with drugs that work on the immune system, such as biologic agents.

 Stay in the Know.
 Live in the Yes.